avaneev/biteopt/README.md

 of candidate solutions.
 Later commits have changed the algorithm to a from less suitable for such parallelization.

-2. The default population size formula 10+Dim\*2 works well for most non-convex functions, however some functions converge better if a higher population size is used.
-Tests have revealed that convex problems converge better with a population as large as 10+Dim\*6, but possibly at the expense of a longer convergence time.

-3. The method currently uses "short-cuts" which can be considered as "tricks" (criticized in literature) which are non-universal, and reduce convergence time out of proportion for many known test functions.
+2. The method currently uses "short-cuts" which can be considered as "tricks" (criticized in literature) which are non-universal, and reduce convergence time out of proportion for many known test functions.
 These "short-cuts" are not critically important to method's convergence properties, but they reduce